Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Whitepaper_v1.2.1.md

 **Neurotransparency** is the condition under which synthetic reasoning becomes empirically auditable.
 AWO ensures every inference, human or AI-generated, leaves a verifiable trail of evidence.

+### Purpose and Scope
+This whitepaper is explanatory, not normative.
+It exists to justify the structural choices codified in the AWO Method Specification v1.2.1, translating procedural rules into conceptual rationale.
+Where the Method Spec enforces compliance, this document explains why those rules exist and how they restore scientific credibility in AI-assisted research.

 ---

 ## 1. Context: The Post-AI Reproducibility Crisis